 - Smoking is permitted on the contract flight and the nonsmoking section of the aircraft for the contract flight is not acceptable to you.

 How an offer is evaluated depends on the evaluation "Group" the offered fare falls into.
 Some Groups are evaluated using a price/technical tradeoff methodology where award may be made to a higher priced carrier with a higher quality of service.
 Other Groups, typically those with fewer passengers flying these routes, are evaluated using a lowest price technically acceptable methodology where award is made to the offeror that meets minimum service requirements and offers the lowest fare to the government.

-- Average Elapsed Flight Time: This factor looks for the shortest total flight times based on each carrier's routing.
-Nonstop service typically scores best under this subfactor;
+Subfactor 2: Average Elapsed Flight Time considers the average total flight times based on each airline’s routing.
+Nonstop service and flights in score best under this subfactor.

 A minimum service standard is set for each airline city pair and may include, as an example, minimums for nonstop vs. connecting service, connecting time limitations, circuity, and timeband limitations.

 Even though nonstop service is heavily favored, it is not always available or the best value.
 Some of the reasons that connect service is awarded are as follows:

 - There is no nonstop carrier for a specific route;

 - The nonstop carrier did not offer on the city pair;

 - The nonstop carrier did not meet the minimum service requirements;